icai-uma/datasetGAN2_release/README.md

 python interpreter_cross_validation.py --n_processes <number_of_GPUs> --fold <fold_index> --exp experiments/<experiment_name>.json --classifier_param experiments/<dropout_configuration>.json --exp_dir model_dir/<dataset_folder>/<experiment_folder>
 ```

 If you are running the experiments for the first time, it is recommended to execute the code above for only one fold and wait for the execution to conclude.
 Then, the remaining three fold could be executed in parallel.
 This recommendation is because in the first execution the feature maps will be stored in the disk.
-After that, it the feature maps are already in disk, the code will not generate them again.
+After the feature maps are already in disk, the code will not generate them again.

 **Important:** The fold index must be a number within [0, 1, 2, 3].
-In order to perform the 4-fold cross-validation all the folds must be executed.
+All folds must be executed to perform the 4-fold cross-validation.

 Example:
 ```